Chandranil2606/Learning-IO-Access-Patterns-to-improve-prefetching-in-SSDs-/README.md

 5. Use simulator.ipynb to check the performance of the model
 6. Use the baselines.ipynb to get information about predictions
 7. Use transfer learning to test applicabilty in other traces (Required training first.
 Trained model included)

+P.S: You need to update the path and GPU variables before running.